CieloCris/Election_Analysis/README.md

 #### The candidate results were:
 ####    - Charles Casper Stockham received 23.0% of the vote and 85,213 votes.
-####    - Diane DeGette received 73.0% of the vote and 272,892 number votes.
+####    - Diane DeGette received 73.0% of the vote and 272,892 votes.
 ####    - Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.

-#### The winner of the election was Diane DeGette with 272,892 votes, which represents 73.8% of the total votes.
+#### The winner of the election was Diane DeGette with 272,892 of 369,711 votes, which represents 73.8% of the total votes.

 #### There were three counties in where the election were held and the results of voter turnout were:
 ####    - Jefferson county had 38,855 voters and 10.5% of the total votes.